-Field experiences equivalent to a minimum of 180 clock hours prior to the student teaching residency must be documented and include the following:
+Field experiences equivalent to a minimum of 155 clock hours prior to enrollment in the student teaching residency experience must be documented and include the following:

-Students taking a course with 40 or more field experience hours should develop their course schedule so that they have 2–3 hours available during the school day for 2–3 days per week to complete field experience hours.
+EDN 200 - K-12 and High School Teaching I and secondary/K-12 methods courses require a minimum of 40 or 50 clock hours of supervised field experience through concurrent enrollment in a EDN 201 , EDN 371 or EDN 373 .
+Students taking a course with a 40 or 50 hour field experience should develop their course schedule so that they have 2-3 hours available during the school day for 2-3 days per week to complete field experience hours.

 Field experience assignments are arranged only by the cooperating school administration and the coordinator of field experiences.
-IN NO CASE should the student initiate contact with a school administrator or cooperating teacher, or have anyone else initiate contact on their behalf, to arrange an assignment unless he/she has received permission from the coordinator of field experience.
+IN NO CASE should the student initiate contact with a school administrator or cooperating teacher, or have anyone else initiate contact on their behalf, to arrange an assignment unless he/she has received permission from the coordinator of field placement.
+Students are expected to attend their field experience a minimum of three days per week.
 Students taking courses with a field experience component must be registered for the course at least 15 days in advance of the start of the term so that a placement may be secured.

 Students registering for any course with a field experience component are required to complete a background check and have a valid T.B. test.
 For further information, see the NCC Department of Education Student Handbook.